ASUS-AICS/LibMultiLabel/docs/cli/flags.rst

     python3 main.py --liblinear_options='-s 2 -B 1 -e 0.0001 -q'

-Hierarchical parameters such as ``network_config`` must be specified in a config file.
+ Second-level parameters such as those under``network_config`` must be specified in a config file.

 List of Options
 ^^^^^^^^^^^^^^^